 Stonnington’s first community garden is located at Armadale Baptist Church at 88 Kooyong Road, Armadale.

-The compost bins are located at the entrance to the garden at 88 Kooyong Rd, Armadale.
+- Recycle your food waste at the garden anytime and help create valuable fertiliser and soil for the community garden.
+Compost bins are located at the entrance to the garden at 88 Kooyong Rd, Armadale.

 For more information on the Armadale Baptist Church Community Garden, follow them on Facebook or contact the committee at email@example.com